PointCloudLibrary/pcl/doc/tutorials/content/building_pcl.rst

 The explanation
 ---------------

-* `BUILD_TESTS`: this an option to enable/disable building of tests
+* `BUILD_TESTS`: option to enable/disable building of tests

-* `BUILD_common`: this an option to enable/disable building of common library
+* `BUILD_common`: option to enable/disable building of common library

-* `BUILD_features`: this an option to enable/disable building of features library
+* `BUILD_features`: option to enable/disable building of features library

-* `BUILD_filters`: this an option to enable/disable building of filters library
+* `BUILD_filters`: option to enable/disable building of filters library

-* `BUILD_global_tests`: this an option to enable/disable building of global unit tests
+* `BUILD_global_tests`: option to enable/disable building of global unit tests

-* `BUILD_io`: this an option to enable/disable building of io library
+* `BUILD_io`: option to enable/disable building of io library

-* `BUILD_kdtree`: this an option to enable/disable building of kdtree library
+* `BUILD_kdtree`: option to enable/disable building of kdtree library

-* `BUILD_keypoints`: this an option to enable/disable building of keypoints library
+* `BUILD_keypoints`: option to enable/disable building of keypoints library

-* `BUILD_octree`: this an option to enable/disable building of octree library
+* `BUILD_octree`: option to enable/disable building of octree library

-* `BUILD_range_image`: this an option to enable/disable building of range_image library
+* `BUILD_range_image`: option to enable/disable building of range_image library

-* `BUILD_registration`: this an option to enable/disable building of registration library
+* `BUILD_registration`: option to enable/disable building of registration library

-* `BUILD_sample_consensus`: this an option to enable/disable building of sample_consensus library
+* `BUILD_sample_consensus`: option to enable/disable building of sample_consensus library

-* `BUILD_segmentation`: this an option to enable/disable building of segmentation library
+* `BUILD_segmentation`: option to enable/disable building of segmentation library

-* `BUILD_surface`: this an option to enable/disable building of surface library
+* `BUILD_surface`: option to enable/disable building of surface library

-* `BUILD_visualization`: this an option to enable/disable building of visualization library
+* `BUILD_visualization`: option to enable/disable building of visualization library

-* `CMAKE_BUILD_TYPE`: here you specify which the build type.
+* `CMAKE_BUILD_TYPE`: here you specify the build type.
 In CMake, a CMAKE_BUILD_TYPE corresponds to a set of options and flags passed to the compiler to activate/deactivate a functionality and to constrain the building process.

 * `CMAKE_INSTALL_PREFIX`: where the headers and the built libraries will be installed